-By common assent, its chequered history does not detract from the quality of this challenging links whose current layout is the result of the final alterations by Frank Pennink, and early 1980s back nine alterations to five holes by Brian Huggett and Neil Coles to allow for the building of the A55 tunnel, aimed at easing traffic problems on the road between Chester and Anglesey..
+By common assent, its chequered history does not detract from the quality of this challenging links, whose current layout is the result of mid-1970s front nine alterations by Frank Pennink, and early 1980s back nine alterations to five holes by Brian Huggett and Neil Coles to allow for the building of the A55 tunnel, aimed at easing traffic problems on the road between Chester and Anglesey..

 Conwy is fairly flat but still has sufficient variety to avoid the charge of monotonous which has been laid at the door of lesser links.
 Its seaside character is apparent from the start, the second a par three nestling in the dunes, the 3rd curving along the shoreline, followed by holes running parallel to each other to the turn.
 Going out, there are four par fours measuring more than 400 yards, three of which are more than 450 yards long.

 The 10th returns to the Clubhouse, one of three par fives in the next five holes, and the presence of the bay and the mountains and the Great Orme above Llandudno ensures the golfer can enjoy the surroundings whilst being tested to the full.

 Douglas Adams prints of the rugged Welsh coastline adorn many clubhouse walls.
 That coastline is the classic links course of Conwy.

 Conwy won the Welsh Golf Club of the Year award for 2007.